-When Chris Chambers was released, Floyd stepped in as the starter in San Diego last season – and with the suspension of top target Vincent Jackson, one should expect even more production from Floyd, especially in the opening month.
+Floyd stepped in as the starter last season after Chris Chambers was cut.
+With the suspension of top target Vincent Jackson, expect even more production from Floyd, especially in the first month.

 Jermichael Finley (Green Bay Packers – TE)

-Finley is a big target that plays in a potent Green Bay offense that isn’t scared to spread the ball around.
-He finished last season strong, scoring 4 TD’s in the last 5 games – and should continue to improve into one of the more productive tight ends this year.
+Finley is a big target that plays in a potent Green Bay offense that spreads the ball around.
+He finished last season strong, scoring 4 TD’s in the last 5 games.
+That should continue to improve and he’ll be one of the more productive tight ends this year.

 Derek Anderson (Arizona Cardinals – QB)

-Anderson hasn’t been all that impressive in recent years, but with Matt Leinart continuing to struggle, it’s very possible that Anderson could win the starting job for a team that’s loaded with weapons to throw to.
+Anderson hasn’t been all that impressive in recent years, but with Matt Leinart continuing to struggle, Anderson could win the starting job for a team that’s loaded with weapons to throw to.
 Translation: Potential for a low draft pick with high fantasy upside.

 Devin Aromashodu (Chicago Bears – WR)

-Last season, Aromashodu didn’t have a catch until Week 10, but then finished the year with 22 catches and 4 TD’s over the season’s final four weeks.
-Cutler is throwing to him more and more, plus with the addition of Martz, he seems like a breakout fantasy player in 2010.
+Last season, Aromashodu didn’t have a catch until Week 10.
+He finished the year with 22 catches and 4 TD’s over the season’s final four weeks.
+Cutler is throwing to him a ton, plus with the addition of Martz, he seems like a breakout fantasy player in 2010.